What is EuroPython?

 I bought my ticket early, but I cannot attend.
 What can I do?

 You can send an email to email@example.com and let us know.
 We will fully refund your ticket costs except the administrative (bank, online payments services, etc) costs until June 19th 24:00 CEST.

 Please note that we will be processing refunds mostly after the conference, since we will be too busy with other things before and during the conference.

 I helped organize the EuroPython 2020 conference as EuroPython WG member.
 Do you have special rates for volunteers ?

-For volunteers who have invested a significant amount of time into organizing the conference, they will get refunds on tickets or compensations for their travel/accommodation expenses.
+For volunteers who have invested a significant amount of time into organizing the conference, they will get refunds on tickets

 The refunds depend on the amount of work done and based on the budget the finance workgroup (WG) can set aside for this.
 Please contact the WG chair of your workgroup for more details.